juju deploy postgresql

 Point In Time Recovery

 The PostgreSQL charm has support for log shipping and point in time recovery using the wal-e2 tool.
-This feature requires access to either Amazon S3 (or compatible storage), Microsoft Azure Block Storage or Swift.
+This feature requires access to either Amazon S3 (or compatible storage), Microsoft Azure Block Storage, Swift or the local file system.
 GCE support is available in wal-e, but not yet enabled in the charm.

 /!\ It has only been tested with Swift, and other cloud storage should be considered experimental.
 Please let me know if it works for you with other providers.